-The North and South Poles Face an 'Unprecedented' Climate Future
+An Upheaval at the Ends of the World

 Animal life is cratering in response to these year-round changes.
 Caribou and reindeer herds have lost more than half their animals since the 1980s, said Howard Epstein, a professor at the University of Virginia.
 About 4.7 million caribou and reindeer roamed the tundra a few decades ago.
 Only 2.1 million do so today.

 Meanwhile, micro-plastics—tiny shards of plastic from bottle caps, fishing gear, and the filters of cigarette butts—are pouring into the region.
 “The Arctic Ocean has a higher concentration of micro-plastics than any other global basin in the world,” said Karen Frey, a professor at Clark University.
-“All roads in the global ocean circulation system lead to the Arctic.”
+“All roads in the global ocean-circulation system lead to the Arctic.”

 All these dire federal scientific reports might seem like they would prompt a federal governmental response.
 Tim Gallaudet, the interim administrator of NOAA and a retired rear admiral in the U.S. Navy, was on hand to provide it.
 He hailed President Donald Trump’s signing of the Save Our Seas Act, a law to combat micro-plastic pollution that Congress passed unanimously in October.
 He also hailed the White House’s support for NOAA Arctic research.